-The decrease in Adjusted EBITDA for the three and six months ended June 30, 2019, as compared to the prior year periods was primarily driven by increases in professional fees and facility costs.
+The decrease in Adjusted EBITDA for the three and nine months ended September 30, 2019, as compared to the prior year periods, was primarily driven by increases in facility costs, salary and benefits costs and professional fees.
 See Non-IFRS Measures.

-Our future financial results are subject to significant potential fluctuations caused by, among other things, fair value adjustments to biological assets and inventory sold, growth of sales volume in new and existing markets, and our ability to control operating expenses.
+Our future financial results are subject to significant potential fluctuations caused by, among other things, fair value adjustments to biological assets and inventory sold, growth of sales volume in new and existing markets and our ability to control operating expenses.
 In addition, our financial results may be impacted significantly by changes to the regulatory environment in which we operate, both on a local, state and federal level.